 \section{Quantum dissipation}

-In Section~\ref{particle_production}, we have discussed the relative motion induces on-shell excitations.
-This process is similar to the Schwinger effect, as the particle production process is a dissipative process, where the energy of the excitations comes from the external force~\cite{PhysRevD.73.065020}.
-The energy transfer in the system indicates that there are dissipative forces between the two plates.
-Therefore, in this section, we study the motion induced dissipation effects and the dissipative forces.
+In Section~\ref{particle_production}, we discussed how relative motion induces on-shell excitations.
+This process is analogous to the Schwinger effect, as particle production is a dissipative process where the energy of the excitations originates from the external force~\cite{PhysRevD.73.065020}.
+The energy transfer within the system implies the existence of dissipative forces between the two plates.
+Consequently, in this section, we investigate the motion-induced dissipation effects and the corresponding dissipative forces.